 CQ100 Virtual Radio: Read Terry's, K1LCH article about a new way to receive the Waterway Net over the Internet using VOIP technology.
 This could be of great help when you are traveling without your rig, or when propagation is poor.
 ARTICLE

-The 15th Annual Waterway Radio & Cruising Club picnic will be held in Melbourne, FL at Wickham Park.
+The 18th Annual Waterway Radio & Cruising Club picnic will be held in Melbourne, FL at Wickham Park.
 Above is a photo of the pavilion, while immediately below is a map showing where the pavilion is located.
-Note that the pavilion is located in the park, not right off Wickham Road as was the case in the past few years.
 Below that is an area map showing where in Melbourne the park is located, with interstate exits numbered.

-Provisioning: Please bring a covered dinner dish to share.
-The following will be provided: soft drinks, water, beer, ice, paper plates, cups, napkins and utensils.
+Provisioning: No need to bring a covered dish this year as the picnic will be catered.
 Drinks in cans are permitted, but no glass bottles.

 Coast Guard to discontinue use of *CG: The U.S.C.G. has announced that they are asking all cell phone providers to stop allowing the sequence, *CG to be used to contact the Coast Guard.
 911 will still be allowed as a secondary option, but VHF radio is highly recommended.
 Using VHF makes more sense anyway: if there are other boaters in your vicinity that can offer help, they're not going to know you have a problem if you use your cell phone!
 Also, using marine VHF gives the rescuers a chance to triangulate your position, saving valuable time in an emergency.

 Weather Reporters Guide - Marti, KF4TRG has published her Weather Reporters Guide for Net reporters and any other interested parties.
 The Guide is in pdf format (Acrobat Reader required) and can be downloaded HERE.